Thomas Aquinas: Thoughts on the afterlife and resurrection

 Resurrection appears to require dualism, which Thomas rejects.
 Yet Thomas believes the soul persists after the death and corruption of the body, and is capable of existence, separated from the body between the time of death and the resurrection of the flesh.
 Thomas believes in a different sort of dualism, one guided by Christian scripture.
 Thomas knows that human beings are essentially physical, but physicality has a spirit capable of returning to God after life.
 For Thomas, the rewards and punishment of the afterlife are not only spiritual.
 Because of this, resurrection is an important part of his philosophy on the soul.
 The human is fulfilled and complete in the body, so the hereafter must take place with souls enmattered in resurrected bodies.
 In addition to spiritual reward, humans can expect to enjoy material and physical blessings.
 Because Thomas's soul requires a body for its actions, during the afterlife, the soul will also be punished or rewarded in corporeal existence.

 Thomas states clearly his stance on resurrection, and uses it to back up his philosophy of justice; that is, the promise of resurrection compensates Christians who suffered in this world through a heavenly union with the divine.
 He says, "If there is no resurrection of the dead, it follows that there is no good for human beings other than in this life."
 Resurrection provides the impetus for people on earth to give up pleasures in this life.
 Thomas believes the human who prepared for the afterlife both morally and intellectually will be rewarded more greatly; however, all reward is through the grace of God.
 Thomas insists beatitude will be conferred according to merit, and will render the person better able to conceive the divine.

 Thomas accordingly believes punishment is directly related to earthly, living preparation and activity as well.
-Thomas's account of the soul focuses on epistemology and metaphysics, and because of this he believes it gives a clear account of the immaterial nature of the soul.
-Thomas conservatively guards Christian doctrine, and thus maintains physical and spiritual reward and punishment after death.
+Thomas's account of the soul focuses on epistemology and metaphysics, and because of this, he believes it gives a clear account of the immaterial nature of the soul.
 By accepting the essentiality of both body and soul, he allows for a Heaven and Hell described in scripture and church dogma.
+He also argued the elect in Heaven will be able to look down and witness the suffering of the damned, that they may more rejoice in God.
+This belief has been used by later critics like Friedrich Nietzsche, as coming from a place of hate and resentment.
+While modern theologians argue it is being misconstrued, and is entirely life affirming, being about God's divine justice and salvation.